paypal/fullstack-phone/README.md

 // Browser:
 var phoneClient = require('fullstack-phone/client');

-// fetch the metadata somehow, then pass to createHandler to instantiate a handler: var phoneHandler = phoneClient.createHandler(metadata);
+// fetch the metadata somehow, then pass to createPhoneHandler to instantiate a handler: var phoneHandler = phoneClient.createPhoneHandler(metadata);
 ```

 Once initialized, the phone handler can be used to process phone numbers: